Plaek Phibunsongkhram: Early years

 Phibun was born Plaek on 14 July 1897 in Mueang Nonthaburi, Nonthaburi Province, in the Kingdom of Siam to durian farmers.
 His family began using the surname Khittasangkha (ขีตตะสังคะ) after a 1913 decree on surnames.

-He received his given name – meaning "strange" or "weird" in English – because of his unusual appearance as a child where his ears were positioned below his eyes, rather than above his eyes like others.
+He received his given name – meaning "strange" or "weird" in English – because of his unusual appearance as a child where his ears were positioned below his eyes, rather than above his eyes like his peers.

 Plaek's paternal grandfather was a Chinese immigrant from Guangdong of Cantonese descent.
 However, the family was completely assimilated, being considered Central Thai people, since most of the Chinese in Thailand are from the Teochew dialect group, Plaek did not pass the criteria for being considered Chinese as well, enabling him to successfully conceal and deny his Chinese roots.

 He studied in Buddhist temples before joining the Royal Military Academy; upon graduation in 1914, he was commissioned into the Royal Siamese Army as a second lieutenant in the artillery.
 Following World War I, he was sent to France to study artillery tactics at the École d'application d'artillerie.
 In 1928, as he rose in rank, he received the noble title Luang from King Prajadhipok, and became known as Luang Phibunsongkhram.
 He would later drop his Luang title but permanently adopted Phibunsongkhram as his surname.